FZambia/cyclone-sse/README.rst

 `html5doctor.com <http://html5doctor.com/server-sent-events/>`_

 The goal of this repo is to provide you a server for SSE event broadcasting and to give some useful information what to do on client side.
+Broadcasting server built on top of `cyclone <https://github.com/fiorix/cyclone>`_ - it is fully asynchronous and extremely fast.

 Installing::